iceTwy/weechat-deadbeef/README.md

 ### Installation

-Installing XChat-DeaDBeeF is pretty straightforward.
+Installing WeeChat-DeaDBeeF is pretty straightforward.

 * Hard copy:
     1. Clone the Git repository to any folder (or, alternatively, download the source tarball).